dB-SPL/fldigiTAK/README.md

 My takprotobuf library and the Untangle module for parsing XML are required in addition to the pyfldigi module for controlling Fldigi.

 ## Usage
+First, edit `send.py` for the UDP port and network interface you want to listen on.
+The default is to listen on UDP port 6666 on all network interfaces.
+If you're required to identify your transmissions in an unencoded form, enter your callsign as well.

 Launch Fldigi, then run `send.py` to send traffic from the clients over the radio.

 The `recv()` function in `recv.py` will return a list containing any CoT traffic Fldigi has received.
 The messages are encoded as TAK protobufs, and can be sent directly to a client via UDP or broadcast to all clients on UDP port 4242.